jamesaoverton/cob-data-demo/doc/proposal-2.md

 ## Select

-WARN: OWLAPI is not happy with OWL annotations pointing to blank nodes.
+WARN: This did not work for me when `actual.ttl` was passed through OWLAPI.
+It did work when using Jena to directly load `actual.ttl` with `robot --tdb true`.

 ```sparql select.rq
 # IMPORT src/prefixes.rq